VickyInFrance/VickyInFrance.github.io/_pages/lessons_en.md

 # Pricing  <img style="float: right;" src="/assets/images/anotherpictureplease.png" width="300" height="100" hspace="30">

-Pricing is according to the number of students, also according to your requirements and level of English, but as a guide, English lessons start at 40 euros an hour.
+Pricing is according to the number of students, also according to your requirements and level of English, but as a guide, basic English lessons are 40 euros an hour.
 Please [contact us](/contact/) for your quotation.